 "I love everything about my Parachute purchases,” says Taysha Murtaugh, Editorial Director of Dotdash’s Commerce Food Group.
 “The colors and the texture feel like home, and the craftsmanship holds up to everyday use.”
 Parachute’s linen tabletop collection includes a waffle set woven with 100 percent European flax that is garment-dyed and washed.
-All of the company’s products are OEKO-TEX-certified, meaning they were made without any harmful chemicals or synthetics.
+All of the company’s products are OEKO-TEX-certified.

 Sarah Kauss started S’well in 2010 with the aim of helping reduce the use of single-use plastic water bottles.
 The result?
 The original S’well 17-ounce triple-insulated water bottle that marries both style and function—the sleek bottle could keep cold drinks cold for up to 36 hours and hot liquids hot for up to 18.
 Not only that, but the company also partners with UNICEF to help provide clean water to vulnerable communities around the world.
 Today, S’well’s array of sustainable products also includes colorful tumblers, barware, reusable food bowls, steel straws, and more.

 Mary Kate Hoban, Senior Commerce Editor, says she carries her S'well water bottle with her everywhere, especially in the summer.
 “I love how cold it keeps beverages and the fact that I can throw it in a backpack or purse and it won't get condensation all over my stuff,” she raves.
 “It's also really cute—I get compliments on my shiny gold one whenever I pull it out.”